flowtsohg/mdx-m3-viewer/README.md

     resize(x, y) - Resize the context viewport. move(x, y) - Move the model around. zoom(x) - Zoom by x.
-1 does nothing, 2 makes everything twice the size, and so on. rotate(y, x) - Rotate by y and x on their respective axes.
+1 does nothing, 2 makes everything twice the size, and so on. rotate(x, y) - Rotate by x and y on their respective axes.